populationgenomics/team-docs/getting_started.md

 in the cloud also avoids incurring any egress costs that apply when downloading the data.

+## Genomics Overview
+If you're new to genomics (or would be interested in a refresher) you might like to explore the [learngenomics.dev](https://learngenomics.dev/) resource.

+It was written by and for computer scientists and engineers, and provides an awesome overview of pertinent biological concepts.

+Note, while the resource approaches the topics from the lens of cancer genomics, most of the topics are still very relevant to our current work.

 ## Hail

 [Hail](https://hail.is) is an amazing open source library and platform for